 - Non Sequitur: At the beginning of the post-game, your mother asks Looker what him giving you the Super Rod has to do with catching Team Plasma's agents.
 His response?
 "Absolutely nothing!"

-- Private Detective: He's not really one, but he uses this as a cover for his Interpol work in X and Y.
+- Private Detective: He uses this as a cover for his Interpol work in X and Y.

 - Private Eye Monologue: Indulges in this after each of his missions in X and Y.